Consumer Credit Reporting Agencies

 • Under the Fair and Accurate Credit Transactions Act (FACTA), consumers can receive one free credit report a year

-• The free report can be requested by telephone, mail, or through the government-authorized website, annualcreditreport.com
+• The free report can be requested by telephone, mail, or through the government-authorized website annualcreditreport.com

 If negative information is removed due to a consumer’s dispute, it may not be reinserted without notifying the consumer within five days in writing.

 Consumer Credit Reporting Agencies may not retain negative information, such as late payments, bankruptcies, tax liens, or judgments, for an excessive period.
 The FCRA describes how long negative information may stay on a consumer’s credit report – typically seven years from the delinquency date.
-The exception to this rule are bankruptcies, which can remain for ten years, and tax liens, which can remain for seven years from when they are paid.
+The exceptions to this rule are bankruptcies, which can remain for ten years, and tax liens, which can remain for seven years from when they are paid.

 Primary Credit Reporting Agencies